plla1981/Snacks/md-en/KS0564 Keyestudio Motion Sensing Glove Gesture Control Smart Car for Arduino.md

 When acquiring Yaw Angle, MPU6050 internal gyroscope automatically calibrates and sets its own angle to 0, which will cause a Yaw Angle Null Shift.

-Null shift, which is unavoidable and limited by hardware, is an effect that the detected data occasionally drifts from its null point.
+A Null shift, which is unavoidable and limited by hardware, is an effect that the detected data occasionally drifts from its null point.

 Therefore, we add a magnetometer to calibrate MPU6050.

-***\*Hence, in the following tutorials, our main contents are Roll Angle and Pitch Angle.\****
+<span style="color: rgb(255, 0, 0);">Hence, in the following tutorials, our main contents are Roll Angle and Pitch Angle.</span>

 ------